-Notes Price Volatility.
-The market price of our publicly traded notes has been and is likely to continue to be highly volatile.
+Class A Common Stock and Notes Price Volatility.
+The market price of our Class A common stock and our publicly traded notes has been and is likely to continue to be highly volatile.
 We expect that the price of our securities may fluctuate in response to various factors, including the factors described in this section and various other factors, which may be beyond our control.
-These factors beyond our control could include: financial forecasts by securities analysts; new conditions or trends in the cable or telecommunications industry; general economic and market conditions and specifically, conditions related to the cable or telecommunications industry; any change in our debt ratings; the development of improved or competitive technologies; the use of new products or promotions by us or our competitors; changes in accounting rules or interpretations; and new regulatory legislation adopted in the United States.
+These factors beyond our control could include: financial forecasts by securities analysts; new conditions or trends in the cable or telecommunications industry; general economic and market conditions and specifically, conditions related to the cable or telecommunications industry; any change in our debt ratings; the development of improved or competitive technologies; the use of new products or promotions by us or our competitors; changes in accounting rules or interpretations; new regulatory legislation adopted in the United States; and any action taken or requirements imposed by NASDAQ if our Class A common stock trades below \$1.00 per share for over 30 consecutive trading days.
+On March 31, 2005, our Class A common stock closed on NASDAQ at \$1.60 per share.

-In addition, the securities market in general, and the market for cable television securities in particular, have experienced significant price fluctuations.
+In addition, the securities market in general, and the Nasdaq National Market and the market for cable television securities in particular, have experienced significant price fluctuations.
 Volatility in the market price for companies may often be unrelated or disproportionate to the operating performance of those companies.
-These broad market and industry factors may seriously harm the market price of our notes, regardless of our operating performance.
-In the past, securities litigation has often commenced following periods of volatility in the market price of a company's securities, and several purported class action lawsuits were filed against Charter in 2001 and 2002, following a decline in its stock price.
+These broad market and industry factors may seriously harm the market price of our Class A common stock and our notes, regardless of our operating performance.
+In the past, securities litigation has often commenced following periods of volatility in the market price of a company's securities, and several purported class action lawsuits were filed against us in 2001 and 2002, following a decline in our stock price.